This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 User-friendly mobile app for iOS | No Android app |

-Immensely popular pet product website Chewy has a fantastic free telehealth service for auto-shipping customers (and reasonable fees if you don’t want to sign up for auto-shipping).
-With this “Connect With A Vet” service, you have unlimited access to licensed vets on-demand via live chat or a video call on your smartphone or desktop if you’re a member.
-It’s available every day of the week from 6am to midnight EST in all states except Alaska, Hawaii, and Idaho.
+The immensely popular pet product website Chewy has a fantastic free telehealth service for auto-shipping customers (and reasonable fees if you don’t want to sign up for auto-shipping).
+With this “Connect With A Vet” service, you can access licensed vets on-demand via live chat or video on your smartphone or desktop.
+It’s available every day of the week from 6 am to midnight EST in all states except Alaska, Hawaii, and Puerto Rico.

-This is an excellent perk if you want to sign up for auto-shipping for your pet’s food, treats, kitty litter, or anything else on Chewy’s site.
-There’s no extra fee to sign up for auto-shipping, and you get discounts on products.
-For those who aren’t auto-ship customers, Chewy has low telehealth fees of $14.99 for a live chat session and $19.99 for a video consult.
+This tele-triage service is an excellent perk if you want to sign up for auto-shipping for your pet’s food, treats, kitty litter, or anything else on Chewy’s site.
+There is no extra fee for signing up for auto-shipping, and you get discounts on products.
+For those who aren’t auto-ship customers, Chewy has low telehealth fees of $14.99 for a live chat session and $19.99 for a 20-minute video consult.
+Video calls are free for some CarePlus pet insurance customers.

 Pros | Cons |